nsg-ethz/p4-learning/exercises/08-Simple_Routing/README.md

 ```

 You have to write your controller application in the  `routing-controller.py` file that we already provided you.
 You will see that we already implemented some
-small functions that use the `Topology` and `SimpleSwitchAPI` objects from p4utils.
+small functions that use the `Topology` and `SimpleSwitchThriftAPI` objects from p4utils.
 Among others, the provided functions do:

-   1. `connect_to_switches()`: function that establishes a connection with the simple switch `thrift` server using the `SimpleSwitchAPI` object and saves those
+   1. `connect_to_switches()`: function that establishes a connection with the simple switch `thrift` server using the `SimpleSwitchThriftAPI` object and saves those
    objects in the `self.controllers` dictionary.
-This dictionary has the form of: `{'sw_name' : SimpleSwitchAPI()}`.
+This dictionary has the form of: `{'sw_name' : SimpleSwitchThriftAPI()}`.
    2. `reset_states()`: iterates over the `self.controllers` object and runs the `reset_state` function which will empty the state (registers, tables, etc) for every switch.
    3. `set_table_defaults()`: for each p4 switch it sets the default action for `ipv4_lpm` and `ecmp_group_to_nhop` tables.